Prince Alfonso Carlos, Duke of Anjou and San Jaime: General political views

-Alfonso considered himself above all a Spaniard and identified with Spain as "my country"; he believed in Spanish mission in America, where highly spirited Hispanidad was to oppose the mean Anglo-Saxon culture.
+Alfonso considered himself above all a Spaniard and identified with Spain as "my country"; he believed in the Spanish mission in America, where highly spirited Hispanidad was to oppose the mean Anglo-Saxon culture.
 During incognito journeys to Spain in the 1920s he felt "like in heaven" and cheered gentle, serene, helpful Spaniards.
-Until 1918 he also felt emotionally highly attached to Austria and wholeheartedly supported Central Powers during the Great War.
+Until 1918 he also felt emotionally highly attached to Austria and wholeheartedly supported the Central Powers during the First World War.
 However, after the overthrow of the monarchy the sympathy for his host country evaporated, mostly due to the social legislation adopted; he referred to Austria as to his prison.
 What did not change was Alfonso's Francophobia.
 Both in great politics and in unfortunate family events he kept tracing treacherous and sinister influence of Paris, controlled by masonic and republican crooks, and lamented apparent French influence over Spain.

-Though liberal Spanish press at times named Alfonso "the butcher of Cuenca", referring to his command of Carlist troops which plundered Cuenca following seizure of the city during the Third Carlist War, later on he demonstrated anti-war and peaceful stand.
+Though liberal Spanish press at times named Alfonso "the butcher of Cuenca", referring to his command of Carlist troops which plundered Cuenca following seizure of the city during the Third Carlist War, later on he demonstrated an anti-war and peaceful stance.
 During the Spanish–American conflict he declared in private that Spain should have abandoned Philippines and Cuba 3 years earlier.
 He was irritated by what he perceived as hyper-patriotic frenzy of the Spanish press, praised the Madrid government for concluding the peace treaty and claimed it had prevented loss of Canary Islands and Balearic Islands.
 During the First World War the couple ran a mini-hospital in their Vienna house, and catered personally to wounded soldiers.
 He deplored revolutionary violence in Russia and elsewhere.
 When assuming the Carlist claim he confessed that civil war was an unacceptable means of politics.
 However, he was best known as partisan of the anti-duel movement.
 In a few countries Alfonso Carlos co-founded and animated leagues against dueling, in some cases he ensured royal patronage, wrote a book which advanced the cause and published a few related articles.

 As descendant and heir to deposed rulers he abhorred liberal regimes set up in the second half of the 19th century in Europe.
 The Soviet revolution remained his constant negative reference point, standing for iconic breakdown of civilization.
 However, also social-democratic legislation of republican Austria gained his furious criticism, with successive Austrian authorities referred to as "communist" and "bolsheviks" ruling over "the country of thieves who have respect neither for law nor for justice nor for property"; even the Christian-democratic president Miklas was dubbed as "red".
 He welcomed the Primo dictatorship and later lamented decline of political order in Spain of 1930.
 He predicted the country would turn a republic within 2 years; when the Alfonsine monarchy indeed fell he viewed the newly set up Second Spanish Republic as a stepping stone towards anarchy and communism.
 Alfonso viewed the Dollfuss regime in Austria as a step forward, yet his views on the Fascist regime in Italy and the Nazi rule in Germany remain unclear.